Alexa (Alex) Huang

 Penn State University Institute for the Arts and Humanities research grant, 2010

 Chiang Ching-Kuo Foundation, publication subsidy award for monograph Chinese Shakespeares, 2009

-As the co-founder and co-editor of Global Shakespeares, an open-access digital video archive based at MIT, he recently served as the video curator of an exhibition on early modern and postmodern Sino-European cultural exchange at the Folger Shakespeare Library in Washington, D.C.
+As the co-founder and co-director of Global Shakespeares, an open-access digital video archive, Professor Huang served as the video curator of an exhibition on early modern and postmodern Sino-European cultural exchange at the Folger Shakespeare Library in Washington, D.C.
 Global Shakespeares has been indexed by the MLA Bibliography, World Shakespeare Bibliography, Literature Online (LION), and other databases and bibliographies.